LeToNode/Play2.0-CN-doc/javaGuide/main/tests/JavaTest.md

 # Testing your application

-Tests source files must be placed in the `test` folder of your application.
-You can run them from the play console using the `test` and `test-only` tasks.
+Test source files must be placed in your application’s `test` folder.
+You can run tests from the Play console using the `test` and `test-only` tasks.

-## Using specs2
+## Using JUnit

-The default way to test a Play 2 application is by using [[JUnit| http://www.junit.org/]].
+The default way to test a Play 2 application is with [[JUnit| http://www.junit.org/]].

 ```
 package test;